RTEMS/rtems-docs/rsb/hosts.rst

 The RSB works on Mavericks and the GNU tools can be built for RTEMS using the Mavericks clang LLVM tool chain.
-You will need to build and install a couple of packages to make the RSB pass the +sb-check+.
+You will need to build and install a couple of packages to make the RSB pass the ``sb-check``.
 These are CVS and XZ.
 You can get these tools from a packaging tool for MacOS such as *MacPorts* or *HomeBrew*.

 I do not use 3rd party packaging on MacOS and prefer to build the packages from